 A professional discussion will be undertaken with an independent assessor.
 The discussion will be of no more than 45 minutes duration.
 Candidates can only apply to undertake the discussion component once the multiple choice assessment has been achieved.
 The discussion will draw questions and amplifications from prior learning and experience including, where applicable, the candidate's self-assessment and supporting evidence including testimony from users of services and a sample of standardised candidate questions asked of every apprentice candidate in the interview.
 These questions will be developed and made open and public on the internet.

-Acceptable achievement

-Pass using a standard interview record template (to be developed and shared with all assessment organisations)

-Merit using a standard interview record template (to be developed and shared with all assessment organisations)

-Outstanding achievement
+There is an opportunity to re-sit or retake the Professional Discussion.
+If a re-take is necessary the maximum award achievable would be a Pass.
+In exceptional circumstances a re-sit may be arranged and graded as the first Professional Discussion Pass, Merit or Distinction.
+In the event of either of the above the Professional Discussion should take place within a maximum of 3 months from the original date.

-Distinction using a standard interview record template (to be developed and shared with all assessment organisations)
+Acceptable achievement Pass using a standard interview record template (to be developed and shared with all assessment organisations) Good achievement Merit using a standard interview record template (to be developed and shared with all assessment organisations) Outstanding achievement Distinction using a standard interview record template (to be developed and shared with all assessment organisations)